a-fotherby/Omphalos/README.md

   named to pair with the results file just written (see [Compiling Input Conditions](#compiling-input-conditions))
 - `-b, --backend` — Parallelization backend: `xargs` (default) or `parallel` (GNU Parallel)

+> **`rhea` empties a run directory before reusing it.** The stale deck, database, `.tec` output and
+> `.rst` restart all go, because CrunchTope writes output per snapshot and a run producing fewer
+> snapshots than last time would otherwise leave the surplus behind to be collated as its own.
+The
+> per-run `input_file<N>_complete.pkl` is kept, and nothing outside the run directories is touched, so
+> an earlier `results.nc` and `conditions.nc` survive.
+>
+> Directories left by a **larger** sweep are refused rather than cleared: rerunning a three-run config
+> where `run0`–`run7` exist stops with an error naming `run3`–`run7`, before anything is removed.
+> Clearing them would throw away a record; ignoring them would let `coeus` compile eight runs'
+> parameters beside three runs' results, joined silently on run number.
+Move them aside, or run the
+> smaller sweep elsewhere.

 ### Collecting Results

 Results are saved in two formats: